 NEW!
 Download the Training Program Registration

-The KSDPP Training Program in Diabetes Prevention is a five-day series of workshops that will enable and empower participants to begin or enhance a diabetes prevention or wellness program in their community.
+The KSDPP Community Mobilization Training Program in Diabetes Prevention is a four-day series of workshops that will enable and empower participants to begin or enhance a diabetes prevention or wellness program in their community.
 Community mobilization for healthy lifestyles is one of the more important skills that health workers need to understand and possess.
 The KSDPP Training Program was created to offer the experience learned in Kahnawake Mohawk Territory to other Aboriginal communities.
 It is based on the experiences of the successful Kahnawake Schools Diabetes Prevention Project (KSDPP) that has been in operations since 1994 in this Mohawk community located near Montreal, Quebec.
 The long-term KSDPP goal is to decrease diabetes through increasing healthy eating and physical activity among the children and youth.
 Since 1994, KSDPP is witnessing trends that indicate children are learning healthy lifestyles.

 The Training Program is held at Kahnawake Territory which is located on the beautiful St. Lawrence River, 20 minutes from Montreal, Quebec, an international city known for its history, scenic beauty, shopping and restaurants.
 It is also 20 minutes from Pierre Trudeau International Airport, Dorval VIA Rail Station, Central Train Station and 30 minutes from the Rue Berri Bus Terminal.
 Taxi rides are approximately $30 one way.